What is a Land Survey?

 How to Make a Complaint?

-A complaint must be made in writing.
-The Association prefers that complaints be made in writing so that it is clear what has happened and what the nature of the complaint is.
+A complaint must be made in writing so that it is clear what has happened and what the nature of the complaint is.
 Your letter should state that you are making a formal complaint and whether you are accusing the member of unskilled practice or unprofessional conduct or both.
 Please describe in as much detail as you can what has happened and what steps you have taken, if any, to try to resolve the matter.
-Complaints are to be addressed to the Registrar.
+Complaints are to be addressed to the Secretary- Treasurer.

-When the Association of Newfoundland Land Surveyors receives a complaint, the Registrar will contact the Newfoundland Land Surveyor involved to inform him or her that a complaint has been received.
-The Registrar will then try to determine if mediation is possible.
+When the Association of Newfoundland Land Surveyors receives a complaint, the Secretary- Treasurer will contact the Newfoundland Land Surveyor involved to inform him or her that a complaint has been received.
+The Secretary- Treasurer will then try to determine if mediation is possible.

 If both parties do not agree to mediation or mediation does not work, the Registrar must forward the complaint to the Chair of the Discipline Committee Investigation Panel (DCIP).
 The Chair of the DCIP must investigate the complaint and the investigation usually involves the appointed Investigator speaking to both the Newfoundland Land Surveyor and the complainant and, quite often, other affected parties as well.